tableau/TabPy/README.md

 <p align="center"><img alt="Screenshot of Configuration on Tableau Desktop" src="external-service-configuration.png"></p>

 Once the configuration is done, you can use Python in calculated fields in Tableau.
+You can learn more about authoring Python calculations in Tableau [HERE](TableauConfiguration.md).

 <p align="center"><img alt="Screenshot of a Python calculated field on Tableau Desktop" src="python-calculated-field.png"></p>